wsbctechnicalblog/wsbctechnicalblog.github.io/content/azuredevop-automation-stakeholders.md

       useAgentToken: true
 ```

+# Positive ending

-The audit is now performed weekly (not ad-hoc), in minutes (not hours), and consistently (not flawed by context switching).
-In fact I completely forgot about the automation until my colleague, Dennis, asked me whether we can run the same automation in another organization.
-Response was an easy one, "_yup we can and already have been for the past X months.
+The audit is now performed weekly (not ad-hoc), in minutes (not hours), and consistently (not flawed by boredom or context switching).
+In fact, I completely forgot about the automation until my colleague, Dennis, asked me whether we can run the same automation in another organization.
+Response was an easy one, "_yes we can and already have been for the past X months.
 Checkout the weekly reports in our knowledgebase wiki._"

 ![Robots](../images/azuredevop-automation-stakeholders-1.png)

-Hope you will join us on our quest to **automate everything automatable** to move the repetitive, mind-numbing and therefore error-prone tasks that our digital colleagues can perform consistently and efficiently.
+Hope you will join us on our quest to **automate everything automatable** to move the repetitive, mind-numbing, and therefore error-prone tasks that our digital colleagues can perform consistently and efficiently.

 ![Humanoids](../images/azuredevop-automation-stakeholders-2.png)